Politics of Mongolia: Since the 1990s

+Since the 2000s

-As a result of 2000 parliamentary elections MPRP was back in power in the parliament and the government as well as the presidency.
+As a result of 2000 parliamentary elections, the MPRP was back in power in the parliament and the government as well as the presidency.

 The vote in the 2004 parliamentary elections was evenly split between the two major political forces – Motherland-Democratic Coalition of Democratic Party and Motherland Party and the MPRP.
 Thus it required the establishing of the first ever coalition government in Mongolia between the democratic coalition and the MPRP.
-On 20 August 2004, Elbegdorj became the Prime Minister of Mongolia for the second time leading a grand coalition government.
+On 20 August 2004, Elbegdorj became the prime minister of Mongolia for the second time leading a grand coalition government.

-In 2005 Mongolian presidential election Nambaryn Enkhbayar (MPRP) was elected as the country's President.
+In 2005 Mongolian presidential election Nambaryn Enkhbayar (MPRP) was elected as the country's president.

 The MPRP won a majority (46 of 76 seats) in 2008 parliamentary elections.
 The Democratic Party won 27 seats with the three remaining seats going to minor parties and an independent.
 MPRP formed a coalition government with the Democratic Party although MPRP had enough seats to form a government alone in parliament.

 On 24 May 2009, in 2009 Mongolian presidential election, Democratic Party candidate Tsakhiagiin Elbegdorj made a victory over incumbent President Nambaryn Enkhbayar.
 Tsakhiagiin Elbegdorj was sworn into office and became the country's president on 18 June 2009.
 Elbegdorj is Mongolia's first president to never have been a member of the former communist Mongolian People's Revolutionary Party and the first to obtain a Western education.